min69u/Reforestation/README.md

-## Why is Peter Pan always flying?
-Because he Neverlands.
+## Why are snake races so exciting?
+They're always neck and neck.